Madhulika Rawat's brother reminisces about her marriage with Gen Rawat | Law-Order

 Yash Vardhan Singh's ancestral family hails from Sohagpur in Shahdol district in Madhya Pradesh.

-''Our 'nanaji' lived in Lucknow and that is where my sister was born in 1969.
-Incidentally, address of her place of birth was '25, Ashoka Marg' and she got married in Delhi at '25 Ashoka Road'.
+''Our 'nanaji' lived in Lucknow and that is where my sister was born in 1960s.
+Incidentally, the address of her place of birth was '25, Ashoka Marg' and she got married in Delhi at '25 Ashoka Road'.
 Isn't it a pleasant coincidence,'' he told PTI.

 Their cremation took place took place at Brar Square crematorium in Delhi Cantonment, two days after they were killed with 11 others, all from the armed forces, in a helicopter crash in Coonoor, Tamil Nadu.
 Madhulika Rawat's younger brother recalled the marriage that had taken place 35 years ago.